conda-forge/cfep/cfep-05.md

 ## Motivation

-Pypi allows package maintainers to upload "prerelease" builds which users can then install via
+PyPI allows package maintainers to upload "prerelease" builds which users can then install via

 ```
 pip install PACKAGE_NAME --pre
 ```

-The same semantics are slightly more cumbersome within the `conda` ecosystem but are still manageable.
+The same semantics are slightly more cumbersome within the Conda ecosystem but are still manageable.
 The analogous command with `conda` is (for example):

 ```